istio/istio/README.md

 and aggregate telemetry data.
 Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes, Mesos, etc.

+Visit [istio.io](https://istio.io) for in-depth information about using Istio.

 Istio is composed of three main components: